blaze/blaze/docs/source/overview.rst

     :align: center

-The software ecosystem surrounding data analytics is rich with mature projects.
+Several projects provide rich and performant data analytics.
+Competition between these projects gives rise to a vibrant and dynamic ecosystem.
-Blaze augments this ecosystem with a uniform interface.
+Blaze augments this ecosystem with a uniform and adaptable interface.
 Blaze orchestrates computation and data access among these external projects.
 It provides a consistent backdrop to build standard interfaces usable by the current Python community.

 Datashape